Pansies 23-XIII

 • FAMILY HYPERICACEAE

-• Common St. John's Wort (Hypericum perforatum) - 2 (Great Smoky Mountains NP), 6 (Kemper Garden at MOBOT)
+• Common St. John's Wort (Hypericum perforatum) - 2 (Great Smoky Mountains NP), 3 (Wild Center in the Adirondacks), 6 (Kemper Garden at MOBOT)

 • FAMILY IRVINGIACEAE